Reimagine A Fairy Tale

 Orient readers to the original version of the myth, fable, or fairy tale, so they understand what story you’re retelling.
 Loop in some elements of the first creation, even if you zigzag and throw the reader a curve ball or two, so the reader can make a familiar connection.

-Change your heroine into a badass, courageous, villain-ass-kicker, who doesn’t take crap and doesn’t need saving because she champions the struggles of the meek and weak and strives to liberate them.
+Change the original damsel in distress into a badass, courageous, villain-ass-kicker, who doesn’t take crap and doesn’t need saving because she champions the struggles of the meek and weak and strives to liberate them.
 Change your hero into a character who needs saving.
 Let the heroine rush in at the right moment.
 Better yet, fashion a plot where they both work together to conquer the wicked baddies.

 When appropriating characters, they need to be identifiable.
 If you’re retelling the story of Snow White, the reader must glean familiarity with her in some way, even if you change her entire persona by making her badass.